daystephen/klog/README.md

 ## BUG FILE FORMAT

-Internally each bug is stored in a file, beneath the **.clog** directory.
+Internally each bug is stored in a file, beneath the **.klog** directory.

 Each bug file has a random name which is designed to avoid potential collisions if a repository is shared between many users, upon different systems, as is